courtois-neuromod/cneuromod-things/retinotopy/prf/code/README.md

 matlab -nodisplay -nosplash -nodesktop -r "sub_num='${SUB_NUM}';code_dir='${CODEDIR}';data_dir='${DATADIR}';first_chunk='${STARTCHUNK}';last_chunk='${ENDCHUNK}';nwork='${NWORKERS}';run('run_analyzePRF.m'); exit;"
 ```
-Note: NWORKERS, the number of parpool workers, should be set to the number of available CPUs (matlab default is up to 12, but can be overriden in the script).
+Note 1: NWORKERS, the number of parpool workers, should be set to match the number of available CPUs (matlab default is set to max 12, but can be overriden in the script). \
-Note: load ``StdEnv/2020`` and ``matlab/2021a.5`` modules to run on
+Note2: load ``StdEnv/2020`` and ``matlab/2021a.5`` modules to run on
 Alliance Canada (36h job per subject, 36 CPUs per task, 5000M memory/CPU).
 Both the Optimization and the Parallel Computing toolboxes are available on the Beluga cluster.

 **Input**: